 The Water Bubble Eye goldfish is one of my favorites.
 Water Bubble Eyes are often confused with Celestials because of their upturned eyes.
 The eyes are forced upwards from pressure caused by the fluid sacs that develop underneath the eyes.

 The fluid filled sacs can be seen starting to develop at about 4 weeks and it takes up to a year for them to fully develop.

-The fluid sac trait seemed to be reasonable strong in the Water Bubble Eyes I have bred.
+The fluid sac trait seemed to be reasonably strong in the Water Bubble Eyes I have bred.
 Uneven sizes were the biggest problem.
 There were also a reasonably high number of dorsal fins, spikes and irregular backs in the brood that required culling.

 Water Bubble Eye goldfish need to be viewed from the side in an aquarium as soon as dorsals start to show to enable fish with them to be culled out.
 Back profiles can also be viewed for smoothness and contour at the same time.

 I had a very high cull rate for dorsals.
 The male having a dorsal fin didn’t help, but I was able to get about 25 excellent fish for breeding.
 When they were bred the cull rate was very high because of the throwback factor to the grandparents.

 The fluid sacs are extremely fragile and are often burst.
 They do re-inflate, but the size is smaller and misshapen.
 This isn’t a problem for breeders, but the fish can’t be used for show purposes if the sac sizes are uneven.

 There can’t be any sharp objects in their aquarium.
 There should be as little clutter in the aquarium as possible with lots of open space.

 Any gravel substrate must be smooth.